elev8-consulting/windows-iotcore-docs/windows-iotcore/windows-ce-app-container.md

 -   Updates happen on package granularity.
 If a single asset in the package needs to be updated, then all the assets of that package will be updated at the same time.
 To reduce the size of updates, isolate content into separate packages to minimize the overall update size.

-### Adding additional files through Platform Builder {#adding-additional-files-through-platform-builder .ListParagraph}
+### Adding additional files through Platform Builder

 The packaging process detailed above is driven by the same inputs that go into building a CE BIN file.
 So, if the files are referenced in OSDesign.bib and registry entries are added to OSDesign.reg, the `MAKEIMG` process will include these files in the resulting CAB file.
 During this process `MAKEIMG` will now: